-Once you reach age 701⁄2 (age 72 if you attain age 701⁄2 after December 31, 2019) and are no longer actively employed with Huber, you must start receiving an annual Minimum Required Distribution (MRD) from the Plan.
-If you are a Plan Retiree receiving installments under either the Life Expectancy, Amortization, or Age 85 Payout Method, at age 701⁄2 (age 72 if you attain age 701⁄2 after December 31, 2019) the minimum annual amount paid to you will be your MRD amount calculated using the IRS Uniform Lifetime Table.
+Once you reach your "MRD age" and are no longer actively employed with Huber, you must start receiving an annual Minimum Required Distribution (MRD) from the Plan.
+If you are a Plan Retiree receiving installments under either the Life Expectancy, Amortization, or Age 85 Payout Method, upon attaining your "MRD age," the minimum annual amount paid to you will be your MRD amount calculated using the IRS Uniform Lifetime Table.
 (There is an exception for certain Plan Retirees who elected to receive installment payments under the Age 85 Payout Method before January 1, 1984.
 See Appendix A for more information.)
 Each year your MRD amount will be calculated by dividing the value of your account on the previous December 31st (the value on the preceding business day will be used if the Stock Market is not open on the 31st) by the factor in the IRS Uniform Lifetime Table that corresponds to your age that year.
-For example, if you retired in 2014 at age 65 and your birthday is on February 1, you reached age 701⁄2 on August 1, 2019, and 2019 is the first year that the MRD rules apply to you.
-Since you reached age 70 in 2019, the factor used in determining your MRD amount for 2019 is 27.4.
-Assuming your account on December 31, 2018, was valued at \$548,000, your MRD amount for 2019 would be \$20,000 (\$548,000 divided by 27.4).
-Even if you were previously receiving installments under the Age 85 Payout Method that totaled \$14,000 for 2018, in 2019 your payments will be \$20,000.
+Please note that the IRS has updated the Uniform Lifetime Table and other life expectancy tables used to determine MRD amounts and these new tables must be used in determining MRDs starting in 2022.
+For example, if you retired in 2015 at age 65 and your birthday is on August 1, you reached age 72 on August 1, 2022, and 2022 is the first year that the MRD rules apply to you.
+Since you reached age 72 in 2022, the factor used in determining your MRD amount for 2022 is 27.4.
+Assuming your account on December 31, 2021, was valued at \$548,000, your MRD amount for 2022 would be \$20,000 (\$548,000 divided by 27.4).
+Even if you were previously receiving installments under the Age 85 Payout Method that totaled \$14,000 for 2021, in 2022 your payments will be \$20,000.

-IRS UNIFORM LIFETIME TABLE
+IRS UNIFORM LIFETIME TABLE (APPLICABLE STARTING IN 2022)